 We perform network meta-analysis for each outcome using a random-effects model within a Bayesian framework using the gemtc R package.
 We include random effects on the treatment parameters, which allows each study to have a different but related treatment effect.
 The between-study variance (heterogeneity) is assumed to be constant for every treatment comparison.
 We use non-informative prior distributions for efficacy model parameters given current uncertainty of the relative effectiveness of the treatments.
 Because of the sparseness of data for withdrawals and serious adverse events, we conduct analyses using a more informative log-normal prior for the heterogeneity parameter (Turner et al. Stat Med.
 2015;34(6):984-998).
 Specifically, we assume a reasonable bound would capture the treatment effects, as in the context of pharmaceutical interventions, it is very unlikely that an OR will be greater than 30 or less than 1/30 (Golder et al. PLoS medicine.
 2016;13(9):e1002127).
 Hence, we use a normal prior on the log odds ratios such that the 95% coverage includes log(1/30) to log(30).
 We assess convergence of 4 chains by the Gelman-Rubin statistic and visual inspection of trace plots.
 We planned to assess coherence (also called consistency) by comparing the direct and indirect evidence using a node-splitting approach (Dias et al. Stat Med.
 2010;29(7-8):932-944).
 However, the geometry of our networks, particularly the paucity of head to head trials, precludes planned evaluations of consistency at this stage.
 Once sufficient evidence is available to evaluate consistency, we will do so in future updates of our NMA.

 We planned to pool studies of 8-16 weeks of treatment separately from studies >16 weeks of treatment and studies of children separately from studies of adults.
+Studies who population includes both adolescents and adults (age 12 and over) and where data stratified by age is not available are analyzed with the adult trials.
 A paucity of long-term and pediatric trials to date limits analyses to short-term trials in adults.
 A general rule of thumb is to have at least the same number of studies as treatments (e.g., a minimum of 3 studies in a network with placebo plus 2 active treatments).
 We plan to perform analyses with for children and for long-term data once this criteria is met.

 For medications studied at different doses, we treat each dosing regimen as its own network node so that sub-optimal doses in early trials do not bias the effect estimates for doses ultimately used in practice.
 Within each outcome domain, we analyze each scale separately when there were sufficient data.
 In separate analyses, we combine all scales within each outcome domain using standardized mean difference.
 For these analyses, we interpreted summary effect estimates <0.2 as small, 0.2-0.8 as moderate and >0.8 as large (Cohen J. Statistical power analysis for the behavioral sciences.
 2nd ed.
 Hillsdale, N.J.: L. Erlbaum Associates; 1988).